zuri-training/excel_comp_team_106/Team_106 Members Contributions/Odejobi Yusuf.md

 https://www.figma.com/file/rxBh6oIKJ0Hb96TlXKoF7f/Team-106_ExcelComp---TEAM-DESIGN-LIBRARY?node-id=1059%3A303

-4. On the web Sign up and Sign in page:I worked on the input fields, used auto layout, chose the font size for heading and place holder, and also wrote the micro copy.
+4. On the web Sign up and Sign in page:

++ I did the final changes, worked on the input fields, used auto layout where necessary, chose the font size for heading and place holder, and also wrote the micro copy.

 https://www.figma.com/file/rxBh6oIKJ0Hb96TlXKoF7f/Team-106_ExcelComp---TEAM-DESIGN-LIBRARY?node-id=1595%3A2791

 https://www.figma.com/file/rxBh6oIKJ0Hb96TlXKoF7f/Team-106_ExcelComp---TEAM-DESIGN-LIBRARY?node-id=1330%3A2021

-5. On the web page, i created the "After upload second file2 if the user deletes the first file"
+5. On the web page, i created the "After upload second file 2 if the user deletes the first file"

 https://www.figma.com/file/rxBh6oIKJ0Hb96TlXKoF7f/Team-106_ExcelComp---TEAM-DESIGN-LIBRARY?node-id=1288%3A1546